-Expandable or telescopic steel batons are reliable self-defense tools, but understanding how to open and close them correctly is key to ensuring they work effectively when you need them most.
-The following videos will show you step-by-step instructions, and we've also provided some tips on handling your baton safely and efficiently.
+Expandable steel batons are reliable self-defense tools, but knowing how to open and close them properly is key to making them work when it counts.
+These step-by-step videos show you how—plus tips to handle your telescopic baton safely and effectively.
+Ready to master your baton?
+Watch below and explore TBOTECH’s top picks to boost your protection.

 If you're seeking an easier-to-operate baton, there are a couple of options to consider: